invenhost/invenhost-core/README.md

 // # TODO add configuration instructions

 ## License
 This project is provided as part of InvenHost services.
 It follows the same license as the main InvenHost project.
-All rights are reserved.

 (c) Copyright 2023 Matthias Mair, all rights reserved.

 ## Contributing